How to Protect Your Customers and Your Business From Data and Document Security Breaches

 This Eventbrite subsidiary ignored a hacker’s warning of a site vulnerability.
 In response, the hacker vandalized the website and caused 27 million records to be breached.

-Due to a weakness in the company’s website, as many as 37 million customer records were stored in an easily-stolen form.
+Because of a weakness in the company’s website, as many as 37 million customer records were stored in an easily stolen form.
 The company claims a far smaller number of records were involved, but information security experts believe the larger number to be accurate.

 The Sacramento Bee